AmrMaghraby/challenge-Instabug/README.md

 To run application (GUI)

-in session_store.rb
+1.in session_store.rb
-comment this line
+2.comment this line
     Rails.application.config.session_store :disabled I added this line to prevent postman from storing cookies.
-Also you need to comment in every controller "respond_to :json" added to respond on postman by json "skip_forgery_protection" added to by passes authenication alert by rails during testing After that run the server and go to /users/sign_in
+3.Also you need to comment in every controller "respond_to :json" added to respond on postman by json "skip_forgery_protection" added to by passes authenication alert by rails during testing 4.After that run the server and go to /users/sign_in

 Here is how it looks like: